OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 The private key used to generate the cipher key must be sufficiently strong for the anticipated lifetime of the private key and corresponding certificate.
 The current best practice is to select a key size of at least 2048 bits.
 Additional information on key lifetimes and comparable key strengths can be found [here](http://www.keylength.com/en/compare/) and in [NIST SP 800-57](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf).

-The private key should also be protected from unauthorised access using filesystem permissions and other technical and administrative controls.
+The private key should also be protected from unauthorized access using filesystem permissions and other technical and administrative controls.

 ### Use Strong Cryptographic Hashing Algorithms